Matthew P. Dziennik

 - M.Sc., University of Edinburgh

-The Fatal Land: War, Empire, and the Highland Soldier in British America (New Haven: Yale University Press, 2015).
+The Fatal Land: War, Empire, and the Highland Soldier in British America (New Haven: Yale University Press, 2015) [awarded Highly Commended First Book by Centre for Scottish Studies at the University of Guelph].

 “These Experiments be Made: Senegambia and British Imperial Policy in the Eighteenth Century,” English Historical Review 130 (Oct.
 2015): 1132-61.